AhmedBaari/Full-Stack-Lab-Example/README.md

-# Full Stack Web App Example
+# Full Stack WebApp - Lab Examination
 Created for the Full Stack Web App Development Lab Examination.

 This repository contains a simple full stack web application for waste management.
 The backend is built with Node.js, Express, and MongoDB, while the frontend is developed using React and Bootstrap.